jdeisenberg/icljs/_sources/preface.rst

 There are many functional programming languages out there, but I decided to go with ClojureScript_ because it has a simple syntax that is similar to other languages such as Lisp_, Scheme_, and Racket_, and it comples to JavaScript_, which is `eating the world`_.
-This makes it possible to write an interactive book.

 .. _ClojureScript: https://github.com/clojure/clojurescript
 .. _Lisp: https://en.wikipedia.org/wiki/Lisp_%28programming_language%29